 A strange case: John Byrne brought Luke Cage and Iron FistBack from the Dead by revealing that they were impostors.
 In the process he retconned that a character Tyrone King was a preestablished villain, Master Khan.
 "Even the name, 'Tyrone King', means 'Master Khan'!"
 The original author had put the meaningful name in by pure coincidence.

-The Adventures of Tintin features Mik Kanrokitoff, a journalist who covers space-related news.
+Tintin features Mik Kanrokitoff, a journalist who covers space-related news.
 To be fair, it might be a pen name.

 And in the French version, the same character was named Ezdanitoff, which could be translated as "isn't that awesome" in the Flemmish dialect.
 Well, well.

 Michael Caesar from the Boondocks comic strip.
 He likes to rap and his initials are...